Watch the Video Tutorial

 They are particularly useful when doing work which will undergo many revisions.
 When Global swatch colours change, the artwork with those colours change too.
 Notice that spot colour swatches are also global swatches.
 All swatches that have a triangular corner on them are global.

-Create Global Swatches at the outset of your work.
+Illustrator creates Global Swatches by default.
 Apply the colours to your art.
 If you need to change colours, you can double-click on the corresponding swatch to edit it.
 Once you accept the change, all artwork with that swatch gets the new colour.
 Like I said, magic.

 Spot Colour Swatches